Conway's subprime Fibonacci sequences: The run-centric system

 \begin{proof} We justify the exponent $k-2$ in $b = a + 2^{k-2}d$ as it counts the number of divisions by 2, which occur for all terms but the two node terms.
 Thus $k$ denotes run length.
-The Jacobsthal numbers are defined by the recurrence $J_n=J_{n-1}+2J_{n-2}$, where $J_0 = 0$, $J_1 = 1$ (see \href{http://oeis.org/A001045}{A001045} in OEIS\cite{OEIS}).
-The next few are $J_2 = 1$, followed by 3, 5, 11, 21, \ldots.
-Solving the recurrence gives $J_n = \frac{1}{3}(2^{n} - (-1)^{n})$, and so apart from $J_0$ they are all odd.
+We conclude that the first $k-1$ members